What Your Credit Card Says About Your Personality

 Then you may be: Creative.
 Impulsive.

-This card also has quarterly rotating categories for bonus cash back, but it also includes a 10% annual bonus for having a Chase checking account and allows you to transfer points to one of their travel rewards cards, which would allow you to get discounted (or free) travel, if you decide on the fly that's how you want to roll.
+This card also has quarterly rotating categories for bonus cash back and allows you to transfer points to one of their travel rewards cards, which would allow you to get discounted (or free) travel, if you decide on the fly that's how you want to roll.

 Have a: NFL Extra Points Card?